The-Marcy-Lab-School/swe-8-2-secure-api-keys/README.md

 npm start
 ```

-As you can see, the frontend application tries to use the GIPHY API to show trending gifs of the day, but it's not quite working as it is unauthorized (we get a 401 status code).
+As you can see, the frontend application tries to use the Giphy API to show trending gifs of the day, but it's not quite working as it is unauthorized (we get a 401 status code).

 Look into the code provided in `frontend` and see why:
 - The `App` component renders the `GifContainer`